State Facts About Abortion: Texas

 National Background and Context

-• In 2011, 93% of Texas counties had no abortion clinic.
-35% of Texas women lived in these counties.
+•In 2017, some 96% of Texas counties had no clinics that provided abortions, and 43% of Texas women lived in those counties.

 Restrictions on Abortion